 I am a researcher at the Renault-Nissan-Mitsubishi Alliance Innovation Center - Silicon Valley.
 I design and implement artificial intelligence techniques for decision-making on robots, such as autonomous vehicles, for long-term autonomy.

 I earned my doctorate in computer science at the University of Massachusetts Amherst, advised by Dr. Shlomo Zilberstein, specializing in artificial intelligence applied to autonomous robots.
 Previously, I earned my bachelor's and master's degrees in computer science, engineering, and mathematics from the University of Massachusetts Amherst and The Pennsylvania State University.

-My research interests are contained within the domains of automated planning, autonomous robotics, and reinforcement learning, in both single- and multi-agent scenarios, for long-term autonomy.
-In particular, I am interested in the mathematically principled design of specialized MDPs, POMDPs, and Dec-POMDPs to solve complex real-world problems with hierarchical and multiple objective structures.
-Additionally, I develop highly parallelizable algorithms to solve them, both offline and online, for use in applied robotic settings such as high degree of freedom path/motion planning and real-time decision-making with integrated learning.
+My research interests are broadly automated planning, autonomous robotics, and reinforcement learning, in both single- and multi-agent scenarios, for long-term autonomy.
+In particular, I am interested in the mathematically principled design of multiple specialized MDPs, POMDPs, and Dec-POMDPs to solve complex real-world problems, which are integrated together in a robotic system via hierarchical and multi-objective relationships.

 May 2019: I have officially graduated with my doctorate in computer science!